wenerme/wener/tricks/java/spring/spring-data.md

 Or | findByLastnameOrFirstname | … where x.lastname = ?1 or x.firstname = ?2
 Is,Equals | findByFirstname,findByFirstnameIs,findByFirstnameEquals | … where x.firstname = ?1
 Between | findByStartDateBetween | … where x.startDate between ?1 and ?2
-LessThan | findByAgeLessThan | … where x.age < ?1
+LessThan | findByAgeLessThan | … where x.age &lt; ?1
 LessThanEqual | findByAgeLessThanEqual | … where x.age ⇐ ?1
 GreaterThan | findByAgeGreaterThan | … where x.age > ?1
 GreaterThanEqual | findByAgeGreaterThanEqual | … where x.age >= ?1
 After | findByStartDateAfter | … where x.startDate > ?1
-Before | findByStartDateBefore | … where x.startDate < ?1
+Before | findByStartDateBefore | … where x.startDate &lt; ?1
 IsNull | findByAgeIsNull | … where x.age is null
 IsNotNull,NotNull | findByAge(Is)NotNull | … where x.age not null
 Like | findByFirstnameLike | … where x.firstname like ?1